 The R script first calculates the EB of the existing tank 1, using the function tank.only.

-It then calculates the EB score of the whole system using the following steps: The function tank.as.garden.inflow records relevant flow statistics for tank 1 and tank 2 that can be used as input arguments for the infiltration system downstream.
+The function tank.as.garden.inflow records relevant flow statistics for tank 1 and tank 2 that can be used as input arguments for the infiltration system downstream.
 These are saved as the R objects, tank1 and tank2.

 The function last.in.train.garden calculates the EB (and other) statistics for the whole treatment train.
 (The arguments 'upstream.treatments' and 'additional inflow' use tank1 and tank2.)